Agent OrangeUpdated: August 8, 2022

-The Department of Veterans Affairs official site features something known as an Agent Orange Registry, which is designed to help veterans, civilians, and families of those who were exposed to Agent Orange–an herbicide used tactically during the Vietnam War against the Viet Cong.
+The Department of Veterans Affairs website includes an Agent Orange page, designed to help veterans, civilians and families of those exposed to Agent Orange.

-A United States military operation codenamed Operation Ranch Hand (see below) was responsible for the deployment of more than 20 million gallons of Agent Orange and other herbicides in Vietnam, Cambodia and Laos from 1961 to 1971.
-U.S. involvement in the region included secret operations in the Laotian Civil War from 1953–1975.
+A United States military operation codenamed Operation Ranch Hand was responsible for deploying 18 million gallons of Agent Orange and other herbicides in Vietnam, Cambodia and Laos from 1961 to 1971, according to the Office of Air Force History publication.

 Where Agent Orange Was Used